 A Letter from the Founder

 Welcome to Gateway to Khmer!
 Here our highly-trained staff teach Khmer with excellence using an internationally-based curriculum.
-The school was co-founded 5 years ago by myself and several others who were frustrated at the lack of quality Khmer language training available.
+The school was co-founded in 2014 by myself and several others who were frustrated at the lack of quality Khmer language training available.
 Now Gateway to Khmer offers high-standard Khmer language classes to hundreds of expats each year, equipping them to live and work all throughout Cambodia.

 I came to Cambodia in 2011 and found it hard to learn the language.
 I longed for an organised curriculum that progressed my learning in a logical way.
 I wanted trained teachers who could correct me and teach me the language I would need to live and work here.
 I wanted to understand the sounds of Khmer and I needed help to master them.
 I struggled to learn well, moving from school to school, tutor to tutor, wasting time and money.
 Gateway to Khmer was born out of my own frustration in learning Khmer.